Can Air Conditioning Affect Transmission?

 3. Engine Is Rough Idling and Stalling

-The engine may also start and stop in rapid succession, and it will not respond to the accelerator when you press it.
+The engine may also start and stop over and over.
+It will not respond when you press the gas pedal.

-Furthermore, if the engine is running rough or revving on its own, it will eventually damage the transmission as well.
+Also, if the engine runs rough or revs on its own, it will damage the transmission too.

-The transmission fluid pump runs mechanically from the engine’s power.
-There is no electrical connection to the transmission oil pump.
+The transmission fluid pump runs off the engine’s power.
+There’s no electrical connection to the transmission pump.

 4. Malfunctioning AC Compressor

-The AC compressor is a critical component of the AC system as it helps to circulate the refrigerant and maintain the correct pressure.
+The AC compressor is key in the AC system.
+It helps push the refrigerant around and keep the pressure right.

-When the AC is turned on, the compressor is activated, drawing power from the engine.
-When the compressor isn’t working properly, it can put extra strain on the transmission, causing it to slip and lose power.
+When you turn the AC on, the compressor starts up.
+It takes power from the engine.
+If the compressor isn’t working well, it can put more strain on the transmission.
+This makes it slip and lose power.

-This can be especially problematic when the AC is on and the compressor is working hard to keep the car cool.
+This can be a big problem when the AC is on and the compressor is working hard to keep the car cool.

 You can watch the below Youtube video to check if the AC compressor of your car is seizing: